aklivity/zilla-docs/src/how-tos/quickstart/index.md

 ## Run the Quickstart locally

-Download and run the Zilla [quickstart](https://github.com/aklivity/zilla-examples/tree/main/quickstart).
-This [startup.sh](https://github.com/aklivity/zilla-examples/releases/latest/download/startup.sh) script will start Zilla and everything you need for this quickstart.
+You can see all of the features in the hosted Quickstart running locally.
+Download and run the Zilla [Quickstart](https://github.com/aklivity/zilla-examples/tree/main/quickstart).
+This [startup.sh](https://github.com/aklivity/zilla-examples/releases/latest/download/startup.sh) script will start Zilla and everything you need.

 ```bash:no-line-numbers
 wget -qO- https://raw.githubusercontent.com/aklivity/zilla-examples/main/startup.sh | sh -